Have Graduate Housing-Related Questions?

 If you would prefer to pay with a credit card through the housing portal, you can request to change your payment method.
 Email your request to firstname.lastname@example.org as soon as possible, and no later than a month before you move in.
 Once you have requested to change your payment method, the method you have chosen will remain in place for the rest of the academic year.

 If you have arranged to pay your rent through the housing portal with a credit card, you can visit the Graduate Students housing page and click on the Pay Rent button at the bottom to complete your payment.
+If payment is not made by 11:59 p.m. on the fifth calendar day of the month, a late charge of 10% of the outstanding balance will be assessed.

 When can I move in?

 Your move-in date is listed with your housing information on the Housing Portal.
-Residents may move in after the date listed on the housing assignment, but rent will be charged from the schedules move-in date forward.
+Residents may move in after the date listed on the housing assignment, but rent will be charged from the scheduled move-in date forward.
 Keys are available for pick up Monday through Friday from 8:00 a.m. to 5:00 p.m.
 Move in generally occurs in early- and mid-July, and early- and mid-August.
 While other move-in dates may be requested, we may or may not be able to be accommodate these requests, pending space availability.

 When do I have to move out?